Cult: Scholarly studies

+Scholar Robert Jay Lifton outlined various methods of "thought reform" used by cults to influence and control their members.
+These include presenting the group's teachings as the ultimate truth of the universe, beyond criticism and question, and can include claims to possess "special scientific knowledge of human behavior and psychology".
+Lifton also described a tendency to deify words and oversimplify complex issues of life into simple slogans presented as representing the "truth as a totality".
+Members may be encouraged to regard the doctrine as the truth and to disregard or reject experiences that contradict it, while doubt about the doctrine may be interpreted as evidence of personal inadequacy or moral failing.

 Types

 Destructive cults

 Destructive cult is a term frequently used by the anti-cult movement.
 Members of the anti-cult movement typically define a destructive cult as a group that is unethical, deceptive, and one that uses "strong influence" or mind control techniques to affect critical thinking skills.
 This term is sometimes presented in contrast to a "benign cult", which implies that not all "cults" would be harmful, though others apply it to all cults.
 Psychologist Michael Langone, executive director of the anti-cult group International Cultic Studies Association, defines a destructive cult as "a highly manipulative group which exploits and sometimes physically and/or psychologically damages members and recruits."